This article describes step by step the best practice for bulk-document generation via DocumentsCorePack (DCP) in Power Automate (Microsoft Flow).

 - Return value

-Thus, after retrieving this information you can add further steps to process the document as required by your business.
+Thus, after retrieving this information, you can add further steps to process the document as required by your business.
 You can use the full Power Automate suite to do so.
-Thus, the possibilities are endless.
+The possibilities are endless.
 Some examples are:

 - Create an email and send the document as an attachment.